karimelbahi/RxBkTot/README.md

-# RxBkTot : this repo contains most important Rx observers, observables, and operator with some samples
+# This is a easy-peasy repo contains most important Rx observers, observables, and operator with some samples

 ## Samples